• Skip to primary navigation

 Although you might automatically think of a steaming bowl of chile, the kind with beef and beans, that’s not what you get when you make chile colorado.
 Alter your thinking to a rich, traditional Mexican stew packed with chunks of tender meat simmered in a savory brick-red chile sauce.
 And no, it’s not named after the state.
 In Spanish, the word colorado means “colored red,” which is how the dish got its name.

 Chile colorado is a hearty meal full of incredible depth of flavor from a multitude of dried peppers, garlic, cumin, oregano, and my favorite spice, smoked paprika.
 I have three types of smoked paprika from Spain: sweet, bittersweet, and hot.
 Any of the three will work in this dish, as will regular smoked paprika that you buy at the supermarket.
+I’ve tried them all.
 However, I like the touch of sweetness from my sweet paprika.
 I advise against using regular paprika in this dish, as you really want the smokiness that you get from smoked paprika.

 You can also swap the protein for bold new tastes by using pork, chicken, or turkey chunks.
 Breast or thigh meat can be used when making this dish with poultry.
 Purchase boneless, skinless cuts and cut them into half-inch cubes.
 For a vegan version, swap the beef broth for vegetable broth and use pressed firm or extra-firm tofu, and watch how flavorful the tofu becomes.
 Something I recently learned was that if you freeze the block of tofu first, then thaw it, the texture changes, and it becomes chewier.
-The thawed and pressed tofu absorbs the flavors of the sauce even more.
+In my experience, the thawed and pressed tofu absorbs the flavors of the sauce even more.

 The magic of dried chiles